claw-project/claw-compiler/INSTALL.md

 ### Build & install

-CLAW Fortran compiler (clawfc) is built on the top of the [OMNI Compiler](http://www,omni-compiler.org).
+CLAW Compiler (clawfc) is built on the top of the [OMNI Compiler](http://www,omni-compiler.org).
 It is currently tested with version [1.0.1](http://omni-compiler.org/download/stable/omnicompiler-1.0.1.tar.bz2).
 OMNI Compiler is packaged and built together with the CLAW Compiler.

-To build the and install the CLAW Fortran Compiler, use the followings commands.
+To build the and install the CLAW Compiler, use the followings commands.

 In source build:
 ```bash